norswap/autumn/doc/autumn/guide/7-side-effects.md

 ## Implementing Safe Parser Combinators

-If you recall the key principle outlined above, if a parser calls other parsers, it must be able to undo their side-effects.
+If you recall the key principle outlined above, if a parser calls other parsers, it must be able to undo their side effects.
 There are two ways to achieve this.

 The first way is to  wrap your logic in a [`transact`] combinator.
-The combinator will ensure that if your parser fails, all side-effects are properly undone (assuming they were properly registered with [`Grammar#apply`]).
+The combinator will ensure that if your parser fails, all side effects are properly undone (assuming they were properly registered with [`Grammar#apply`]).

 The second way is to explicitly call the state handling primitive [`undo`].
 This function takes two